ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ## Download

-A pre-built image of Ubuntu MATE 15.10.1 for the Raspberry Pi 2 is available via BitTorrent and direct download.
-If you can spare the bytes, please download via BitTorrent and leave the client open after your download is finished, so you can seed it back to others. <i>A web-seed capable client is recommended for fastest download speeds.</i></p>
+A pre-built image of Ubuntu MATE 15.10.1 for the Raspberry Pi 2 and Raspberry Pi 3 is available via BitTorrent and direct download.
+If you can spare the bytes, please download via BitTorrent and leave the client open after your download is finished, so you can seed it back to others. *A web-seed capable client is recommended for fastest download speeds.*

 Many thanks to [First Colo](http://www.first-colo.com) for contributing the hosting and bandwidth for the Ubuntu MATE downloads.